 Statutory policies and plans

 A number of state environmental planning policies (SEPPs) provide the planning rules for specific environmental matters, and contain particular development controls to protect or manage certain environmental values.
-All SEPPs are available from the Legislation NSW website.
+All SEPPs are available from NSW legislation.

 Some important SEPPs relating to development assessment are: